 If your account goes into an unarranged overdraft, you’ll need to pay back the borrowed amount quickly.
 If you don’t, we may have to close your current account.
 An unarranged overdraft can also impact your credit rating.

-Interest will be charged at 15% EAR** typical (variable) on both arranged and unarranged overdrafts until you’ve paid back the amount you borrowed.
-From 25 April 2020, arranged and unarranged overdrafts will have a typical interest rate of 34% APR typical (variable).
-The interest rate will be calculated on your account daily and applied monthly – all the details will be on your monthly statement.
+Arranged and unarranged overdrafts have a typical interest rate of 34% APR typical (variable).
+The interest rate is calculated on your account daily and applied monthly – all the details will be on your monthly statement.

 Representative example: If you use an arranged overdraft of £1,200 on our Personal Current Account, the overdraft interest rate will be 34% APR variable.